an-ethz/pwr4exp/README.md

 pwr.contrast(design = mydesign, specs = ~ facB | facA, contrast = "pairwise")
 pwr.contrast(design = mydesign, specs = ~ facB * facA, contrast = "pairwise")
 ```

+## Learn More

+To learn more about `pwr4exp`, read through the [vignette](https://github.com/WangKai7kkw/pwr4exp/vignettes/Introduction.Rmd) for `pwr4exp` which contains:

+- Details on how to provide required inputs.
+- Examples of calculating power and determining sample size for completely randomized design, random complete block design, Latin Square design.
+- Examples using `pwr4exp` to assess the power of a customized design.

+Additionally, more information is available at the [package website](wangkai7kkw.github.io/pwr4exp/).

+The documentation for this package is being updated.
+If you have any questions or suggestions, please feel free to contact the package maintainer.